nightwatchjs/nightwatch/README.md

 ####  [What's New](https://v2.nightwatchjs.org/guide/getting-started/whats-new-v2.html) | [Release Notes](https://github.com/nightwatchjs/nightwatch/releases/tag/v2.0.0-beta.1) | [Discussions](https://github.com/nightwatchjs/nightwatch/discussions)

 We're delighted to announce that [Nightwatch v2.0](https://github.com/nightwatchjs/nightwatch/releases/tag/v2.0.0-beta.1) is now in beta and available in NPM.
-Read the [blog post](https://nightwatchjs.org/blog/nightwatch-v2-alpha-is-released.html) about the new features and changes.
+Read the [what's new] docs page for an overview of the new featues, improvements, and important changes.

 Install with:
 ```sh